 Insulin Resistance is a condition that occurs over time.
 It happens when the cells in the body become “resistant” to insulin.
 As a result, glucose is unable to enter the cells effectively and blood sugar levels stay high in the bloodstream.
 The pancreas goes into overdrive and produces more and more insulin in order to move the glucose out of the bloodstream and into the cells where it’s needed.

 When someone is Insulin Resistant, insulin levels rise in the bloodstream and can be up to 5 to 7 times higher than they should be.
 This has adverse effects on the metabolism, inhibiting the body’s ability to break down fats.

-Insulin Resistance usually occurs in people who are obese, but it also occurs to people whose weight is in normal range, depending on their diet and lifestyle.
+Insulin Resistance usually occurs in people who are obese, but it also occurs in people whose weight is in the normal range, depending on their diet and lifestyle.
 The common denominator is that fat accumulation is concentrated around the abdomen.